 Segment Owned Resort EBITDA.
-Our Owned Resort EBITDA for the year ended December 31, 2020 decreased \$27.3 million, or 86.5%, compared to the year ended December 31, 2019.
-This decrease is a result of the closures of and reduced occupancy at all of our resorts during the second, third and fourth quarters in response to the COVID-19 pandemic
+Our Owned Resort EBITDA for the year ended December 31, 2021 increased \$19.5 million, or 455.4%, compared to the year ended December 31, 2020.
+These increases were a result of the on-going revenue recovery, particularly the strong Net Package ADR increases compared to the year ended December 31, 2020, when we closed our resorts for the second quarter of 2020 and experienced severely reduced occupancy during the third and fourth quarters of 2020 as a result of the COVID-19 pandemic.